NLnetLabs/krill-manual/source/install-and-run.rst

        settings.
 Tip: The configuration file was generated for you using the ``krillc config simple`` command.

+       ..
+Warning:: If you modify the default ``data_dir``, or if you decide to symlink its default directory ``/var/lib/krill/data`` to another location or volume, you will need to:

+           1) ensure the user ``krill`` has write permissions
+           2) configure systemd to give the krill process access

+           The easiest way to achieve the latter is by using ``systemctl edit krill`` and adding the following:

+           ```
+           [Service]
+           ReadWritePaths=/your/path/to/data
+           ```

       Once happy with the settings use ``sudo systemctl enable --now krill`` to instruct systemd to enable the Krill service at boot and to start it immediately.
-The krill daemon runs as user ``krill`` and stores its data in ``/var/lib/krill``.
+The krill daemon runs as user ``krill`` and stores its data in ``/var/lib/krill/data``, unless you modified the `data_dir` setting.

        You can check the status of Krill with: